 Acting zone status analysis.
 Establishment of protocols.

-- Reforestation by the means of cocoons (a biodegradable, self-contained nurturing system which was developed by a previous project ‘Life Green Link’)
+- Cocoons (a biodegradable, self-contained nurturing system which was developed by a previous project ‘Life Green Link’)

-- Wind and herbivores mesh cover for individual plants that will also function as humidity condensers.
+- Individual Fog Water Collectors (IFWC) wind and herbivores protection mesh for individual plants that function as atmospheric humidity collectors.

-Both these areas were severely affected by wildfires in 2014 and 2017 with no restoration action undertaken ever since.
+Both these areas were severely affected by wildfires during 2014-2019 with no restoration action undertaken ever since.
 The current ecological status of these sites is predominately established by pioneer growth of shrubs and wildflowers.
-Additionally, common pressures exerted over these areas include, non-selective logging, commercial wood-land plantations, excessive water extraction and tourism.
+Additionally, common pressures exerted over these areas include, non-selective logging, commercial wood-land plantations, excessive water extraction and anthropological pressure.

 Our Environmental Technician introduces the project in the action area at El Andén, Gran Canaria

 Today we talk to Mila, one of our specialist field workers.
 We hear more about her role and the acting zone in Gran Canaria